 Currently, there is a new bill being proposed that aims to improve upon the original social equity bill.
 Senate Bill 5080’s first hearing was held on Jan.
 10 with the Senate Labor & Commerce Committee, Washington CannaBusiness Association, and Craft Cannabis Coalition.
 Many who were present discussed their concerns with market oversaturation, asking that the number of social equity licenses be reduced.

-In December 2022, Headset report found that annual cannabis sales in Washington State were in decline by about $120 million in comparison to data from the previous year.
+In December 2022, a Headset report found that annual cannabis sales in Washington State were in decline by about $120 million in comparison to data from the previous year.
 “From March 2020 to March 2021, legacy cannabis markets saw drastic increases in growth,” wrote Headset about the decrease.
 “In the beginning months of the pandemic for example, Colorado’s total adult-use sales grew by 63% from February to July 2020.”
 However, the increase of sales during the pandemic prompted an unusual meteoric rise.
 “What you’re seeing as a ‘dip’ is really sales returning to normal growth as more people returned to in-person work,” said LCB spokesperson Brian Smith.
 He added that this downward trend isn’t isolated to just Washington state, but is being seen across the country in other legal states as well.

 Washington State also made strides in 2022 to work on other outdated laws.
 In April 2022, Gov. Inslee signed House Bill 1210, which replaced all references of “marijuana” in state legislation with “cannabis.”
 According to bill sponsor Rep. Melanie Morgan, the connotations behind marijuana needed to be removed.
 “The term ‘marijuana’ itself is pejorative and racist,” Morgan said.
 “As recreational marijuana use became more popular, it was negatively associated with Mexican immigrants.
 Even though it seems simple because it’s just one word, the reality is, we’re healing the wrongs that were committed against Black and Brown people around cannabis.”